Prague, Czech Republic

 The Best Pork Knuckle

 If you want to visit a traditional restaurant in Prague, then your best bet is to find where the locals go and trying to avoid some of the more touristy restaurants.
 However, having said that some of the tourist restaurants still serve some great food, it is just sometimes a little more expensive.
-Some good traditional resturants are Restaurace Mlejnice, U Bulínů, Old Prague Restaurant, Lokál and “K” – The Two Brothers.
+Some good traditional restaurants are Restaurace Mlejnice, U Bulínů, Lokál and “K” – The Two Brothers.
 Many breweries in Prague serve up a selection of food and beer snacks with their great choice of locally brewed beers.
-Some of the best breweries with kicthens to visit are Klášterní Pivovar Strahov, Pocernicky pivovar and Brewery Boat.
+Some of the best breweries with kitchens to visit are Klášterní Pivovar Strahov, Pocernicky pivovar and Lod’ Pivovar.

 Modern Cuisine

 If you are looking for a restaurant that is serving up something a little different, then there is a great selection of restaurants to choose from.
-Many restaurants are experimenting with cuisine and developing some of the most unique and tasty treats in the country and here are just a few that are cooking up a storm in Prague.
-The Art & Food Had, Nota Bene, Spices Restaurant & Bar, and Rickshaw Prague.
+Many restaurants are experimenting with cuisine and developing some of the most unique and tasty treats in the country and here is one that is cooking up a storm in Prague: The Art & Food Had.

 Fast Food/ Street Food